Working on the road

 For information about fences that bound private property and road reserve

-Approval to dig in the road corridor - Corridor Access Request
+Approval to work in the road corridor - Corridor Access Request (CAR)

 First check the location of underground pipes and cables before you dig - see utility services page

-The preferred method is an online application, approval is quicker and there's no fee.
+The preferred method is an online application, processing is quicker.

 Corridor Access Request (163kb)